nahakiole/scrollsound/README.md

 ## Usage

 Create a new img tag and add a is="img-singing" attribute and a attribute sound="sound/forest.mp3".
-The sound will be heard while the image is visible.
+The sound will be heard while the image is visible on the screen.

 ### HTML
 ```html